 SAGA stands on the principle that creatives should be paid for the work they do and we educate both the broader community and the artistic sector that creative work has value.

-2021 was SAGA’s fifth year serving the Spokane region.
-At the end of its fifth year, SAGA had funded 129 proposals providing a total of more than one half-million dollars to local artists, organizations, and businesses.
+2024 is SAGA’s eighth year serving the Spokane region.
 Below we provide a complete list of each of our awardees since our first year of funding in 2017.
+View just the most recent year’s winners here.

 Richmond Art Collective